ant-design/ant-design-mini/src/Slider/index.en.md

 ### Hover Tip

-> Incoming `showTooltip` Property, you can display a hovering hint when dragging.
+> Incoming `showTooltip` Property, you can display a hovering prompt when dragging.

 ```xml
 <ant-slider defaultValue="{{80}}" showTooltip />